dubzn/shining-in-cairo/README.md

 # shining-in-cairo
-The final idea is to implement shining force and shining in the darkness in cairo (it probably won't happen).
+The final idea is to implement shining force or shining in the darkness in cairo (it probably won't happen).